Yulhyeon Tunnel: Structural issues

-The major sections of Yulhyeon Tunnel has been built over the seismic fault called Singal Fault, which led the structural stability in question.
-Korea Rail Network Authority argued that "the diversion [of the line outside of the fault zone] was impossible since all those corresponding regions around the line were within the zone".
+The major section of Yulhyeon Tunnel has been built over the seismic fault called Singal Fault, which triggered an inquest into its structural stability.
+Korea Rail Network Authority argued that "the diversion of the line outside of the fault zone was impossible since all those corresponding regions around the line were within the zone".

 On the 14th of April, 2021 an audit performed by Board of Audit and Inspection revealed structural and design flaws that have been present virtually since the opening of the tunnel.
-The audit argued that several factors, including negligent geological surveying and unauthorized construction methods caused the trackbed to deform, rendering the track structure uneven which ultimately resulted in the vibration of the trains, reducing the highest operational speed from 240km/h to as low as 90km/h in certain sections.
+The audit argued that several factors, including negligent geological surveying and unauthorized construction methods caused the trackbed to deform, rendering the track structure uneven which ultimately resulted in excess vibration in the trains, reducing the highest operational speed from 240 km/h to as low as 90 km/h in certain sections.
 In the wake of these flaws the Korea Rail Network Authority were ordered to prepare a comprehensive reinforcement plan.